 - Required coverage of “Essential Health Benefits” – like mental health treatment, prescription drugs, and maternity – would end.

 - 759,000 uninsured Texans are in the Coverage Gap, meaning they are left without any affordable insurance options because the one health insurance solution designed for them – federal Medicaid expansion funding for low-wage adults – has so far been rejected by Texas leaders.

 How did we get here?

 On July 9, 2019, the Fifth Circuit Court of Appeals will hear oral arguments in Texas v.
 U.S., a lawsuit led by Texas Attorney General Ken Paxton to strike down the entire Affordable Care Act.
 A three-judge panel of the Fifth Circuit just released its ruling.

-Once efforts to repeal the Affordable Care Act in Congress were defeated in 2017, General Paxton, working with other states, switched tactics and sough to invalidate the Affordable Care Act through the courts.
+Once efforts to repeal the Affordable Care Act in Congress were defeated in 2017, General Paxton, working with other states, switched tactics and sought to invalidate the Affordable Care Act through the courts.
 They filed suit in February 2018, and Federal District Judge Reed O’Connor ruled for the plaintiffs on December 14, 2018, ruling the entire Affordable Care Act invalid (he stayed his ruling on appeal).
 In 2018, the Department of Justice declined to defend the ACA provisions that guarantee coverage of pre-existing conditions, but changed its position in March 2019 and is now asking the courts to strike down the entire Affordable Care Act, not just pre-existing condition protections.

 CPPP along with Families USA, Community Catalyst, the National Health Law Program, and the Center on Budget and Policy Priorities filed an amicus brief in the case last year.